 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as explained in Part Two.
-Then, get it configured as shown in Part Three.
-Once all of this is in place, you can then automate the content distribution using plugins.
+Simple … first, set up your site as shown in Part Two.
+Then, get everything configured as explained in Part Three.
+Once all of this is in place, you can then connect all of the dots using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at some plugins that can help:
+Let’s take a quick look at some WordPress plugins that can:

-- Distribute content automatically via RSS feeds to other online properties
+- Post content via RSS to other sites

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/